-The Harman P series is one of my favourite pellets stoves, and that is why I like to do Harman pellet stove reviews.
+The Harman P series is one of my favorite pellets stoves, and that is why I like to do Harman pellet stove reviews.
 I have owned about a dozen pellets stoves over the last 7 or 8 years, 4 of which have been Harman’s (Advance, P61A, P61, and PC45).
 I could approach the P series as five separate reviews, but I think it is more useful to look at them as a group.
 The P series stoves have more in common than they do have differences.

 Pellet Pro system

-This system is common to all Harman’s the very first series of pellet stove Harmon made was the Pellet Pro series.
+This system is common to all Harman’s the very first series of pellet stoves Harmon made was the Pellet Pro series.
 The other benefit to this system is that the variations in different size pellets do not affect feed performance.
-Harman’s have “ESP” The second thing that sets Harman stoves apart is the use of what they call and ESP probe.
+Harman’s have “ESP” The second thing that sets Harman stoves apart is the use of what they call an ESP probe.
 Now some of you might hear ESP probe and think it is a device used on ghost hunters, but that is not the case.
 The ESP (Exhaust Sensing Probe) measures the temperature of the exhaust and regulates the feed rate based on the exhaust.

 By knowing the exhaust temperature, you can extrapolate the heat output of the stove.
 When you turn most furnaces to a particular setting, you are controlling the feed rate, and that rate is a fixed amount of auger rotation over a set amount of time.
-So the same configuration on the most stoves can equal somewhat different stove heat outputs based variations in pellets.
+So the same configuration on most stoves can equal somewhat different stove heat outputs based on variations in pellets.
 As you know from this site, there can be some real significant variations in wood burning.

 Harman Pellet Stove

-By contrast, Harman stove temperature settings 1-7 reflect a particular exhaust output temperature and will automatically adjust the feed rate to maintain a consistent output at the given context.
+By contrast, Harman stove temperature settings 1-7 reflect a particular exhaust output temperature and will automatically adjust the feed rate to maintain a consistent output in the given context.
 This system works exceptionally well, and Harman has been perfecting it for over a decade now, so it is a very sophisticated system.
 Stove Temp versus Room Temp.
-The other common feature to all Harman pellet stoves is the room temperature sensor.
+The other common feature of all Harman pellet stoves is the room temperature sensor.
 It is the temperature probe for the onboard thermostat.